 - 1 medium yellow onion, chopped

-- 1 (14 ounces) can petite diced tomatoes, including juice
+- 1 (14-ounce) can petite diced tomatoes, including juice

-- 1 (7 ounces) can mild diced green chilies including juice
+- 1 (7-ounce) can mild diced green chiles, including juice

 - 1 packet taco seasoning